ch-gopi/ch-gopi/README.md

 - ⚡ Fun fact **Love To Code**

-- 👩🏻‍🏫 I love teaching students and have mentored across 1000 students over various platforms.
-One of my videos on youtube has ... views on it, wherein I've taught how to           create a ...
-Clone.
+- 👩🏻‍🏫 I love teaching students and have mentored across 1000 students .